 Creating cross-cultural awareness, critical thinking skills and a Christian worldview

 The Humanities and Social Sciences Department graduates young men and women whose foundation in liberal arts and sciences, integrated with a Christian worldview, makes them excellent candidates for immediate employment, ministry or graduate school.
 Students acquire a global awareness of their selected area of study that builds the critical thinking and communication skills greatly valued by forward-thinking employers.
 The academically rigorous program combines faith and learning so students acquire the knowledge, skills and ethics necessary for Christian leadership and professional success.

-Our required Christian studies core provides Humanities and Social Sciences majors with a biblical foundation from which to think critically and act with sound ethics.
-The Christian studies core goes behind basic Bible literacy.
-Classes on Romans, apologetics and ethics go deep, so students develop the ability to apply scripture to their various concentrations of study within the Humanities and Social Sciences.
+While there are many humanities degree programs in Minnesota, our unique program provides humanities and social sciences majors with a biblical foundation from which to think critically and act with sound ethics.
+The Christian studies core goes beyond basic Bible literacy.
+Classes on Romans, apologetics and ethics go deep, so students develop the ability to apply scripture to their various concentrations of study within the humanities and social sciences.

-Why Choose Crown College for a Humanities and Social Sciences?
+Why Choose Crown College for Humanities and Social Sciences?

 Electives allow students to tailor their degree to their academic interests.
 Internships, Christian service assignments, semesters abroad and an honors program provide students with practical opportunities for excellence.
-Extracurricular activities such as musical and theater performances, media and drama clubs, yearbook, and the student newspaper round out their undergraduate years.
+Extracurricular activities, such as musical and theater performances, media and drama clubs, and the student newspaper, round out their undergraduate years.

 What can I do with a Humanities and Social Sciences degree?

 - The liberal arts dimension of these majors will give you a solid foundation for a variety of vocations and for further study at the graduate level.